austinfreenet/afn-docs/afn_nextgen_project.md

 I'm copying /home/gold onto my 128 GB flash drive.
 I had to reformat it from fat32 to ntfs because the files are bigger than 4G.

+## 2018-4-10

+It seems like Windows 10 really wants to update itself.
+Let's do that today before copying.
+Well doing the update will take awhile.
+Let it run until next Tuesday.